kata-containers/kata-containers/docs/Stable-Branch-Strategy.md

 ### Compatibility
 Kata guarantees compatibility between components that are within one minor release of each other.

-This is critical for dependencies which cross between host (runtime, shim, proxy) and the guest (hypervisor, rootfs and agent).
+This is critical for dependencies which cross between host (shimv2 runtime) and the guest (hypervisor, rootfs and agent).
 For example, consider a cluster with a long-running deployment, workload-never-dies, all on Kata version 2.1.3 components.
-If the operator updates the Kata components to the next new minor release (i.e. 2.2.0), we need to guarantee that the 2.2.0 runtime still communicates with 2.1.3 agent within workload-never-dies.
+If the operator updates the Kata components to the next new minor release (i.e. 2.2.0), we need to guarantee that the 2.2.0 shimv2 runtime still communicates with 2.1.3 agent within workload-never-dies.

 Handling live-update is out of the scope of this document.
 See this [`kata-runtime` issue](https://github.com/kata-containers/runtime/issues/492) for details.